khalilou88/semantic-components/libs/re-captcha/README.md

 ### Provide Settings

-To use reCAPTCHA v3 provide the `siteKey` using the `provideScReCaptchaSettings` function:
+To use reCAPTCHA v2 provide the `v2SiteKey` and to use reCAPTCHA v3 provide the `v3SiteKey` using the `provideScReCaptchaSettings` function:

 ```typescript
 ...